MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-29-cordova-browser-compatibility-with-MFP.md

 - MobileFirst_Foundation
 - cordova
 author:
-  name: Srutha K Kotta
+  name: Srutha Keerthi K
 ---

 The MobileFirst Platform now supports the cordova browser platform along with the earlier supported platforms of cordova windows, cordova android, and cordova ios.

-The usage is very similar to using MobileFirst Platform (MFP) with any of the other platforms.
+The usage is very similar to using MobileFirst Platform (<a href = "https://console.bluemix.net/catalog/services/mobile-foundation">MFP</a>) with any of the other platforms.
 A simple sample to test this new feature is below.

 Create a cordova application using the following command:
 ```bash